 - After it has thickened, make sure to beat the milk/flour mixture until it has completely cooled or you will melt the butter when you add it.

-- I only used half the chocolate glaze that the original recipe called for.
-Surprisingly, I don’t think more was needed.
-In the recipe that follows the amount of chocolate glaze that I used is given, if you want more, double the ingredients.
+- Too much glaze is not always a good thing: I only used half the chocolate glaze that the original recipe called for.
+The beauty of this cake is that Surprisingly, I don't think more was needed.
+In the recipe below, I've written up the half-batch portion for you, but if you want more, double the ingredients listed!

 Chocolate cake with coffee buttercream